RuhiRG/CV/README.md

 - Run make (Check `Makefile` for other options)
 - Profit

+### ARM MacOS

+`conda-forge` only has a broken `texlive-core` distribution shipped.
+To work around this, `tectonic` can be used, however `biber` needs to be built from source, ergo the environment needs `python` and `perl` within the conda based environment.
+Easier to handle locally via `pixi`

 ## License

 The [MIT license](https://choosealicense.com/licenses/mit/) seems appropriate for the template.
 Content is my own, so please